neilreese69-hub/monthly-murder-mysteries/2026/08-august/evidence.md

-# CASE #001 — EVIDENCE
+# CASE #001 — FINAL EVIDENCE

-## Evidence Item 1 — The Office
+## Evidence Item 1 — Arthur Was Alive at 9:10

-Arthur was found in his private office.
+Margaret Bell spoke with Arthur in his office at approximately 9:10 p.m.

-The window was closed.

-The office door was unlocked.

-Investigators found no indication that an unknown person had entered the building.
+Investigators confirmed part of her account because Arthur sent a short email from his office computer at **9:12 p.m.**

+This establishes that Arthur was alive at that time.

 ---

-## Evidence Item 2 — The Two Clocks
+## Evidence Item 2 — Arthur's Coffee

-There are two clocks relevant to the investigation.

-### Hallway clock
-The hallway clock was found to be **six minutes fast**.

-### Office clock
-The clock inside Arthur's office was found to be **eleven minutes slow**.
+A coffee cup was found on Arthur's desk.

-Investigators confirmed both clocks had been operating normally.
+Investigators determined that Arthur had been given coffee shortly before his death.

+Testing showed that the drink contained a deliberately added harmful substance.

+For safety, the substance itself is not identified in the case materials.

+No other coffee served that evening contained it.

 ---

-## Evidence Item 3 — Telephone Record
+## Evidence Item 3 — The Coffee Service

-The hotel's downstairs telephone made an outgoing call at:

-**9:17 p.m.**

-The call lasted:

-**4 minutes**

-The call was made from the hotel's landline.
+Hawthorne House used a handwritten service sheet whenever drinks were prepared after a private event.

+The sheet for that evening reads:

+**9:14 p.m. — Coffee for A.B.**

+Beside the entry are the initials:

+**L.B.**

+Laura Bennett confirms those are her initials.

+She says she prepared the coffee but insists she left it downstairs for someone else to deliver.

 ---

-## Evidence Item 4 — Evelyn's Phone
+## Evidence Item 4 — The Missing Tray

-Evelyn said she used her mobile phone to make her 9:20 call.

-Investigators checked her phone.

-There was **no outgoing call** from Evelyn's phone during the relevant period.
+Coffee sent to Arthur's office was normally carried upstairs on a small brass tray.

+At 9:40 p.m., investigators found that tray on a table near the upstairs landing.

+Laura says she does not know how it got there.

 ---

-## Evidence Item 5 — The Staircase
+## Evidence Item 5 — The Staircase Witness

-A hotel employee who had already left the dinner area reported seeing someone on the staircase shortly after 9:15 p.m.
+A witness saw someone walking upstairs shortly after 9:15 p.m.

+The person was carrying:

+- A blue administrative folder
+- A small brass tray

-The person was carrying a **blue folder**.
+The witness remembers that the person wore a **dark green cardigan**.

-The employee could not clearly identify the person's face.
+Laura was wearing a dark green cardigan that evening.

 ---

-## Evidence Item 6 — Daniel's Coat
+## Evidence Item 6 — Laura's Statement

-Daniel said he went upstairs because he believed his coat was there.

-The coat was later found:

-**In the dining room.**

-Daniel had apparently left it there earlier.
+Laura told investigators:

+**"I stayed downstairs after dinner.
+I never went upstairs."**

+She repeated this statement twice.

+She also said she did not speak with Arthur after dinner.

 ---

-## Evidence Item 7 — Thomas's Taxi
+## Evidence Item 7 — The Blue Folder

-Thomas said his taxi arrived around 9:30 p.m.

-The taxi company's electronic record shows:

-**Arrival: 9:41 p.m.**

-The driver confirms that Thomas was picked up near the front entrance.
+The blue administrative folder was found on the upstairs landing.

+Laura was responsible for maintaining it.

+Inside the folder was Hawthorne House's Saturday schedule.

+One entry read:

+**8:00 a.m. — Arthur / L.B.**

+A handwritten note beside the appointment said:

+**"Replacement decision."**

 ---

-## Evidence Item 8 — The Schedule Book
+## Evidence Item 8 — The Employment Letter

-Hawthorne House kept an internal schedule book.

-Laura Bennett was responsible for maintaining it.

-An entry for Saturday morning reads:

-**8:00 a.m. — Meeting with Arthur — L.B.**

-Laura confirms that the initials are hers.
+Investigators found an unsigned letter on Arthur's desk.

+It stated that Hawthorne House would appoint a **new hotel manager** beginning September 1.

+Laura Bennett's name appeared in the section describing the outgoing manager.

+Arthur had not yet announced the decision publicly.

 ---

-## Evidence Item 9 — The Blue Folder
+## Evidence Item 9 — Daniel's Coat

-The hotel's blue administrative folder normally contained the current week's schedules and staff information.

-Laura was responsible for maintaining the folder.

-The folder was discovered:

-**On the staircase landing.**
+Daniel claimed he went upstairs because he thought his coat was there.

+His coat was later found in the dining room.

+Daniel admits that his explanation was false.

+He later tells investigators that he actually went upstairs because he wanted to look for financial records Arthur had threatened to show the other guests.

+His lie gives him a motive to hide his actions.

+However, investigators found no evidence connecting Daniel to Arthur's coffee.

 ---

-## Evidence Item 10 — Arthur's Note
+## Evidence Item 10 — Evelyn's Phone Call

-On Arthur's desk was a sheet of hotel stationery.

-It read:

-**"Tomorrow.
-Eight o'clock."**

-The handwriting was confirmed to be Arthur's.
+Evelyn originally claimed she used her mobile phone.

+That was false.

+Telephone records show that the hotel's downstairs landline placed a four-minute call beginning at **9:17 p.m.**

+Evelyn later admits she made that call.

+A check of the number confirms that it was a personal call unrelated to Arthur.

+Her lie concealed something embarrassing, but it did not place her upstairs.

 ---

-# DETECTIVE'S CHALLENGE

-At this point, you should be able to identify several statements that are questionable.

-But remember:

-**A person can lie without being the murderer.**
+## Evidence Item 11 — Thomas's Taxi

+Thomas originally said his taxi arrived around 9:30.

+The taxi company's electronic record shows the actual arrival time was:

+**9:41 p.m.**

+Thomas later admits he deliberately gave the wrong time because he had been outside speaking privately with a source for his newspaper.

+The taxi driver confirms seeing Thomas outside before the pickup.

+---

+## Evidence Item 12 — The Hallway Camera

+Hawthorne House did not have cameras inside guest areas.

+However, a security camera covered the front entrance.

+Its footage confirms:

+- Thomas was outside during part of the critical period.
+- Evelyn was visible near the front desk shortly before the landline call.
+- Laura was not visible downstairs between approximately **9:15 and 9:23 p.m.**

+The camera does not show the staircase itself.

+---

+# WHAT THE DETECTIVE MUST EXPLAIN

+Several people lied.

+But only one suspect's lie connects directly to:

+- Arthur's coffee
+- The service record
+- The brass tray
+- The staircase witness
+- The blue folder
+- The employment decision
+- An unexplained absence from downstairs

-Your task is to find the evidence that connects:
+Your job is to separate a suspicious lie from a lie that is supported by physical evidence.

-**Motive + Opportunity + Contradiction + Physical Evidence**
+---

+# FINAL QUESTIONS

+## WHO was responsible?

+____________________________________

+## WHY?

+____________________________________

+## HOW?

+____________________________________

+## Which three clues prove your accusation?

+1. __________________________________

+2. __________________________________

+3. __________________________________

-Do not make your final accusation until you have reconstructed the timeline.
+Do not open the solution until you have committed to an answer.